Unaudited consolidated statements of financial position

 Geographical information on revenue and industry revenue information is collated based on individual customers invoices or in relation to which the revenue is otherwise recognized.

-27. The Group has opened a new development center at Gainesville, Florida, US to broaden its IT and Software consulting offerings to its clients in the US.
-The state of Florida has offered various incentives targeted to the needs of the development center.
+27. The Group has a development center at Gainesville, Florida, US.
+The State of Florida has offered various incentives targeted to the needs of the development center.
 The nature and the extent of the government grant is given below:

-*The aforesaid grant is subject to fulfillment of certain conditions such as creation of minimum employment with specified average salary and capital investment at the new development center at Gainesville, Florida, US.
+The Group has availed a non-monetary grant of USD 950,000 for renovation of project facility in the previous year.
+This grant is subject to fulfillment of certain conditions such as creation of minimum employment with specified average salary and capital investment at the development center at Gainesville, Florida, US.